continuedev/continue/docs/docs/customize/model-providers/more/asksage.md

 }
 ```

-The `apiBase` will be listed on the Ask Sage platform when you generate an API key.
-You will see context like this:
+The `apiBase` will be listed on the Ask Sage platform when you generate an `API key`.
+You will see context as shown below:

 > Server API for query/training etc.:
 > - Documentation: https://app.swaggerhub.com/apis-docs/NICOLASCHAILLAN_1/server_ask-sage_api/1.0